History of Philippine Airlines: Return of Lucio Tan and continued expansion (2014–2020)

 Continuing with its fleet expansion, Philippine Airlines acquired new aircraft to serve its new routes.
 In 2017, it received its first Bombardier Q400 for use on inter-island regional flights, as well as its ninth and tenth Boeing 777-300ER for use on long-haul flights.
 On June 1, 2018, PAL received its first Airbus A321neo, capable of operating non-stop regional flights for up to eight hours.
 The airline also acquired six new Airbus A350-900 with options for six more; the first A350 was delivered on July 14, 2018.
-It also intended to acquire the larger A350-1000, which was finalized in 2023.
+It also intended to acquire the larger A350-1000, which was finalized in 2023, and later delivered on December 20, 2025.
 PAL subsequently retired its last Airbus A340 aircraft, with the airline being the last to use the aircraft in Asia, and some of its Airbus A320ceo, with some transferred to its subsidiary, PAL Express.

 With improvements to its existing fleet, facilities, and services, along with its continued fleet modernization and expansion, the airline was certified with a four-star rating from Skytrax, joining 40 other airlines, after an audit made in December 2017.
 PAL was also awarded a 4-star certification by APEX on September 26, 2018, and was considered the Most Improved Airline of 2019 by AirlineRatings.com.

 The airline signed agreements with companies such as Amadeus to upgrade its core technology system, and Lufthansa Technik Philippines to maintain its aircraft for 12 years.
 PAL also signed an agreement with the Armed Forces of the Philippines (AFP) on September 28, 2018, to give travel privileges to all AFP military personnel in the form of discounted domestic economy or business class tickets.

 On January 29, 2019, All Nippon Airways purchased a 9.5% stake on the airline's holding company, PAL Holdings, for US$95 million.

 On February 20, 2019, Philippine Airlines took delivery of its fifth Airbus A350, with the iconic "Love Bus" symbol, commemorating its forty years of partnership with aircraft manufacturer, Airbus.